macintux/riak-application-guide/modeling.md

 # Data modeling

-It's hard to escape the relational mindset when designing an applications that rely on a database, but once you set that aside in favor of key/value modeling you discover interesting patterns that you can use outside of Riak, even in SQL databases.[^sql-databases]
+It can be hard to think outside the table, but once you do, you may find interesting patterns that to use in any database, even relational.[^sql-databases]

 [^sql-databases]: Feel free to use a relational database when you're willing to sacrifice the scalability, performance, and availability of